callat-qcd/espressodb/README.md

     If you want to, you can also make your web app public (with different layers of accessibility) and share results with others.

+See also the [Documentation](https://espressodb.readthedocs.io/en/latest/) for more detailed usage instructions.

 ## How to install it?
 EspressoDB can be installed via pip
 ```bash
 pip install [--user] espressodb
 ```

 ## What's the story behind it?